 4. Official Graduate Record Examination (GRE) General Test Scores

-Due to the impact of COVID-19 and the lack of available testing, the INI is not accepting GRE General Test scores for Fall 2022 application cycle.
+The INI is not accepting GRE General Test scores for Fall 2023 application cycle.

 Please note: students will not have the option to upload scores to their application; should scores be received, they will not be included in the application review.